Ephraim-usc/glike/README.md

     logp = glike.glike_trees(trees, demo, samples, prune)

 Where `trees` is any enumerable that contains `tskit` genealogical trees.
-It should be noted that a `tskit.TreeSequence` object is not directly iterable, and it's the user's duty to manually pick out trees that are selective neutral and mutually independent, and to wrap them in a list or other iterable objects.
+It should be noted that a `tskit.TreeSequence` object is not directly iterable, and

+Note that it is the user's duty to manually pick out trees that are selective neutral and independent, and to wrap them in a list or other iterable objects.
+A `tskit.TreeSequence` object is not directly iterable and thus not a legitimate input.
+Although `ts.trees()` would work grammatically, it is generally not recommended as all trees are being used, whereas neighboring trees are usually not independent from each other.

 `demo` is the hypothesized Demography created manually (see the following section) or from provided models in `models.py`.